 Practice keeping your hands steady for riding by putting your fists against a wall and keeping your hands in the same spot do squats.
 Think of your elbows opening and closing as you rise and squat.

 This will mostly help for the posting trot where your hands stay steady because the horse’s head is not supposed to bob up and down a lot in the trot.

-Praying for happy trails on your horse journey!
+Praying for happy trails on your equestrian journey!
 Cheers,

 Blog Post Suggestions

 When watching horseback riding, the riders just sit there not doing much, aside from their arms and legs moving subtly as the horse responds and does as the rider tells them.
 If you are an...